dyi-el/optimized-traffic-light-computer-vision/README.md

 # Optimized Traffic Light with Computer Vision
 ![Static Badge](https://img.shields.io/badge/status-Work_in_Progress-blue)

 Designing an Optimized Traffic Light Control System using a hybrid of Image Classification and Object Detection
 ## Overview

 This is the codebase of a college academic capstone research *(on going)*.
-It uses YOLO and EfficientNet to train the models to be used for inferencing
+It uses YOLOv8 to train the models to be used for inferencing.

 ## Requirements